Employee Polygraph Protection Act: Everything You Need to Know

 Employers who administer polygraph tests to their employees are restricted in their use by the Employee Polygraph Protection Act.
 Enforcement falls to the DOL (Department of Labor).
 Generally, the act keeps employers from using polygraph tests for screening (prior to employment) or during employment.
 There are exceptions.
 Similar devices to a polygraph are also prohibited by the Act.
 Things like the deceptograph, psychological stress analyzer, voice stress evaluator, or any mechanical device used to make diagnosis as to the dishonesty or honesty of an employee or potential employee.
 These lie detectors are electrical or mechanical devices that records various changes in physical changes to make a diagnostic determination about the genuineness of someone.
 The physical changes can be electrodermal patterns, respiratory, and cardiovascular.

-Under 1967’s Age Discrimination in Employment Act, a complaint against federal agencies or departments are required to be filed with the director of equal employment opportunity, head of that agency, head of an EEOC field office, or other official (designated by the agency).
+Under 1967’s Age Discrimination in Employment Act, a complaint against federal agencies or departments are required to be filed with the director of equal employment opportunity, head of that agency, head of an Equal Employment Opportunity Commission (EEOC) field office, or other official (designated by the agency).
 This requirement may be skipped by federal employees if they notify the EEOC within 180 days of the discrimination, and then wait 30 days before filing a suit.

 Restricted Use of Exemptions